Should I apply to university?

 Getting a university qualification means you are less likely to be unemployed than non-graduates, so will always be extremely advantageous during your job search.

-There are now around 50,000 courses available at universities and colleges across the UK, so there's bound to be something that appeals to you.
+There are now over 50,000 undergraduate courses available at over 400 universities and colleges across the UK, so there's bound to be something that appeals to you.

 There are different flexible options for studying a higher education course: full-time, part-time and online distance learning, so you can fit it in around any commitments you may have.